 Based on where you are from, different countries have different terms for "storm drain".

-In the US, this is popularly known as "storm drain" or "storm sewer".
+In the states, this is actually often called "storm drain" or "storm sewer".

-In great britan, this is actually popularly known as "surface water drain" or "surface water sewer".
+In great britan, this is best known "surface water drain" or "surface water sewer".

-And there you have it, when you hear someone mentioning "storm drain", "storm sewer", "surface water drain","surface water sewer" and "stormwater drain", congratulations, you know they mean the same thing.
+And there it is, when you hear someone mentioning "storm drain", "storm sewer", "surface water drain","surface water sewer" and "stormwater drain", you now know they mention exactly the same thing.

-Functions of drain gratings storm drain include draining excess water (rain or storm water) and ground water from pavement, streets and carparks into rivers and streams to prevent flooding.
+Functions of storm drain include draining excess water (rain or storm water) and ground water from pavement, streets and steel grating products drain grates carparks into rivers and streams to protect yourself from flooding.

-Although storm drains do a amazing job of draining excess water from the urban areas, the inlets are essentially openings where left uncovered could be a danger to pedestrians.
-Left uncovered, rubbish will get into the storm drains and cause choking which might eventually lead to flooding.
+Although storm drains accomplish a amazing job of draining excess water from the urban areas, the inlets are essentially openings where drainage grate covers left uncovered can pose a danger to pedestrians.
+Left uncovered, rubbish will get into the storm drains and cause choking which may eventually trigger flooding.

-To make sure storm drains serve their purposes while grated drains minimizing the potential risks posed to pedestrians and to prevent choking of the drains, drain covers (gratings) are used to cover outside drain covers the inlets (openings) of the storm drains to achieve the two purposes.
+To guarantee storm drains serve their purposes while minimizing the potential risks posed to pedestrians and to prevent choking of the drains, drain covers (gratings) are employed to cover the inlets (openings) of the storm drains to achieve the two purposes.

-At Jonite, we specialise in steel reinforced drain covers (gratings) that cover your storm drains while preserving the aesthetic elements of the architecture around the drain covers.
+At Jonite, we concentrate on steel reinforced drain covers (gratings) for your storm drains while preserving the aesthetic elements of the architecture around the drain covers.

 What is a channel drain?

-A channel drain is largely the exact same thing as the trench drain.
-In fact, there are several names including line drain, slot drain, linear drain or strip drain which all refer to the exact same object.
+A channel drain is actually the same thing like a trench drain.
+In reality, there are several names including line drain, slot drain, linear drain or strip drain which all refer to the exact same object.

-A channel drain (trench drain) is a type of floor drain that features a channel shaped body recognized by its long length and narrow width.
+A channel drain (trench drain) is a kind of floor drain which has a channel shaped body recognized by its long length and narrow width.

-Channel drains (trench drains) tend to be mistaken for french drains.
-It is crucial to note that french drains aren't the grateing same as roof drain covers channel or trench drains.
+Channel drains (trench drains) are generally mistaken for french drains.
+It is important to understand that french drains aren't the same as channel or trench drains.

-With almost any drains, channel drains (trench drains) too need a cover to serve as a safety precaution and to prevent large objects from entering the drains which cause choking.
+With just about any drains, channel drains (trench drains) too need a cover to serve as a safety precaution as well as to prevent large objects from entering the drains which cause choking.

-At Jonite, we focus on steel reinforced channel (trench) grates (channel / trench covers) that gives you with the best of steel in its' strength and durability plus the elegance of stone that is certainly unmatched by another material you can find to construct channel (trench) grates.
+At Jonite, we concentrate on steel reinforced channel (trench) grates (channel / trench covers) that provides you with the best of steel in its' durability and strength and also the natural splendor of stone that is definitely unmatched by another material you can find to construct channel (trench) grates.

 Go and visit our range of channel grates (trench grates) here.